-The TCEQ completed a Source Water Assessment for all drinking water systems that own their sources.
-The report describes the susceptibility and types of constituents that may come into contact with your water source base on human activities and natural conditions.
-The system from which we purchase our water received the assessment report.
-For more information on source water assessments and protection efforts at our system, contact: Dennis Donoho, Manager.
+The TCEQ has completed a Source Water Assessment for all drinking water systems that own their sources.
+The report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+The systems(s) from which we purchase our water received the assessment report.
+For more information on source water assessments and protection efforts at our system, contact: